 Combine all ingredients in a small bowl until brown sugar has dissolved.

 Store marinade in an airtight container in refrigerator until ready to use.
 Mixture will last for 5-7 days if stored properly.
 Recipe yields about 3/4 cup or enough for about 4 pork chops.
 Increase recipe to suit your needs and quantity of pork chops.

 To marinate: place pork chops into a resealable plastic bag (2 bags if you are preparing more than 4 chops).
 Pour marinade over top, making sure all surfaces of meat are well coated.
 Seal bag and place into refrigerator for 4 to 12 hours.
 Cook as directed.

 This mixture can also be used as a sauce or baste.
 Simmer over medium heat in a saucepan for 7 to 8 minutes, stirring often.
-If you'd like it thicker, increase heat to medium high, mix together 1 to 2 teaspoons cornstarch with 2 tablespoons warm water until dissolve.
+If you'd like it thicker, increase heat to medium-high, mix together 1 to 2 teaspoons cornstarch with 2 tablespoons warm water until dissolved.
 Add to mixture and stir in for 1 to 2 minutes until desired thickness is achieved.